Minimum number of edges that occur in odd cycles: Edges that occur in pentagons --- proof of Theorem

 \begin{thm} If $G$ is a red/blue-colored graph on $n$ vertices with $\lfloor \frac{n^2}4 \rfloor + 1$ edges and no blue edge occur in $C_5$, then $G$ contains at least $\frac{2+\sqrt{2}}{16}\cdot n^2 - O(n^{15/8})$ red edges. \end{thm}

 It is straightforward to check that the statements of Theorem~\ref{thm:c5} and Theorem~\ref{thm:c5c} are equivalent.
 In the rest of the section, we give a proof of Theorem~\ref{thm:c5c}.
 We split the proof into the following two cases: either $G$ contains many triangles and then we apply flag algebras, or, $G$ contains only a small number of triangles in which case we use stability to show that $G$ is close to the complete bipartite graph.
-Since the number of edges in $G$ is more than $n^2/4$, it follows that in the second case $G$ must have many red edges (in fact, much more than Theorem~\ref{thm:c5c} asks for).
+Since $G$ has more than $n^2/4$ edges, it follows that in the second case $G$ must have many red edges (in fact, more than Theorem~\ref{thm:c5c} asks for).